 I am writing this guide to describe how data travels through a network.
 There are many other ways to do this but I am selecting this way because talking about older types of hardware will not really help anyone now.
 Devices such as hubs and repeaters are not sold anymore really.
 So I am writing this with networking hardware that you will actually see and work with.

 Networking Hardware: Interface Cards

 The devices that connect routers and firewalls and make them usable are network interface cards.
 These special cards are in computers and they are what your network cables plug into.
 They move data back and forth through the network.
 Network cards are what is responsible for the MAC address of your computer too.
+The MAC address is hard coded into the network card.
 The important thing to remember about that though is that computers and servers can have more than one network card.
 It is good to know that little detail.

 Most devices will come with a network card in it if it is intended to have network functionality.
 You can, of course, buy them but most everything these days will have one included if it is advertised as being networking hardware by its manufacturer.

 Network cables are what connects your computer to other kinds of devices like switches and routers.
 They can come in all different kinds and lengths but it is best not to go too long.
 It is still much faster and reliable to use cables in your network as opposed to going all wireless.
 It has a connector on both ends.
 Making sure this is one securely is vital to your network.
 There are a few different kinds of cable to know about.